China Tours & Holidays

-The Terracotta Warriors, Forbidden City, the giant panda and the flowing Yangzi – China is home to some of the world’s most prized possessions.
+The Terracotta Warriors, Forbidden City, the giant panda and the flowing Yangzi – China is home to some of the world’s most remarkable places.
 And as you venture deep into the cityscapes from Shanghai to Beijing, float past Yangshuo's limestone karsts and explore the tranquil monasteries in Emei Shan and Lhasa, you’ll be struck by how diverse this land can be.
-The rich tapestries of history, the charm of local villagers, the diversity of regional culinary traditions and the surprising natural beauty, all coming together to create an experience like nothing else.
+The rich tapestries of history, the charm of local villagers, the diversity of regional culinary traditions and sublime natural beauty, all coming together to create an experience like nothing else.
 Welcome to China – one of the world’s oldest and most enduring cultures; all yours to explore.

-From the rugged mountain interior of Emei Shan to the glittering coastal city of Sanghai, China is home to a diverse range of landscapes.
-We recommend checking out our regional breakdown to help you figure out the best time for you to visit China.
+From the rugged mountain interior of Emei Shan to the glittering coastal city of Shanghai, China is home to a diverse range of landscapes and climates.
+We recommend checking out our regional breakdown to help you figure out the best time to visit China.

 Tourism is generally at its peak in summer, so if you’re not into crowds you may want to avoid June, July and August.
 If you’d still like the weather to be somewhat warm, a shoulder season month like November or May might be best – you’ll usually only need a light jacket or fleece, but the bulk of the crowds are gone.